Grants

 • Service requirements: Within eight years of finishing a degree, recipients must teach in a high-need subject area for four years as a full-time secondary or elementary teacher at a school serving low-income students as designated by the U.S. Department of Education.
 Failure to do so will irreversibly convert the grant to a Federal Direct Unsubsidized Loan with interest accrued from the date of the first disbursal of the funds.

 The Federal SEOG is a limited-fund, need-based grant that is funded by the federal government.
-Undergraduate students working on a first degree with an EFC of 0 may be eligible for a SEOG for the 2023-24 school year.
+Undergraduate students working on a first degree with an SAI of -1500 to 0 may be eligible.
 SEOG funds are limited.

 • Amount: $1,000 maximum.

-The KCG is a limited-fund, need-based grant that is funded by the State of Kansas.
-Undergraduate students enrolled at least 12 hours, working on a first degree, and with an EFC of 0 - 6500 may be eligible for a KCG for the 2023-24 school year.
+The KCG is a limited-funded, need-based grant that is funded by the State of Kansas.
+Undergraduate students enrolled at least 12 hours, working on a first degree, and with an SAI of 0 - 6500 may be eligible for a KCG.
 KCG funds are limited.

 • Amount: $2,500 maximum.